Rokiis1/roadmap/2.Module/levels_of_testing.md

 **Explanation:**

 Component Integration Testing, also known as Unit Integration Testing, is the process of combining two or more units (components) and testing them as a group.
-The purpose of this level of testing is to expose faults in the interaction between integrated units.

 **Key Concepts:**

 1. **Interaction Between Units:** The main focus of integration testing is to test the interaction points between different units.
 It checks how well they work together and whether there are any issues when data is exchanged between them.

-2. **Top-Down and Bottom-Up Approaches:** These are two common approaches to integration testing.
-In the top-down approach, testing starts from the top modules and moves down to the lower levels.
-In the bottom-up approach, testing starts from the lower level modules and moves up to the higher levels.

-3. **Sandwich/Hybrid Approach:** This is a combination of top-down and bottom-up approaches.
-Some parts of the system are tested from top to bottom, while others are tested from bottom to top.

 ### System Testing